The Runaway Pony

 ~Ian Fleming

-At Puckaway, I often fish with our neighbor Art.
-Art and I have spent many a fine day fishing Puckaway, the Fox River, The Grand River Marsh, and many other bodies of water in the area.
+At Puckaway, I often fished with our neighbor Art.
+Art and I spent many a fine day fishing Puckaway, the Fox River, The Grand River Marsh, and many other bodies of water in the area.

 On the far end of the small gravel parking lot there was a small metal sign mounted on a steel post sunk into the ground.
 One horse, unhitched from its carriage, had been tethered to the sign, while the owner fished the pond in a small row boat.